 Reinforced battery packs on the V13 are used to ensure water intrusion is not allowed.
 There are stainless steel protectors at the corners of the battery packs.
 The batteries are sealed allowing for an IP67 rating against water and dust intrusion.

-Wire diameter: Larger motors and big batteries mean more current.
+Wire diameter: Larger motors and bigger batteries mean more current.
 Already at 126V, this wheel promises some serious electrical current flowing through the wires.
 For this reason, InMotion will use 8 AWG phase wires to feed electrical power to the motor.
 Thicker wire means less heat and more safety.

-Wheel size: The effect of bumps and road imperfections on a wheel are a function of the ratio of the size of the bump or imperfection to the size of the wheel.
+Wheel size: The effect of bumps and road imperfections on a wheel is a function of the ratio of the size of the bump or imperfection to the size of the wheel.
 The larger the wheel, the more immune it is to bumps and road imperfections.
 With a 22-inch tire, the V13 challenger should be a very stable performer for both off-road and commuting riders.

 FreeMotion understands that the attribute people are most excited about will be the performance.
 But this wheel promises more than performance.
 It has a couple of very unique extras.